apryakhin/legion.stanford.edu/overview.md

 Legion C++ runtime interface.
 Applications written in Regent are compiled to LLVM (and call a C wrapper for the C++ runtime API).

-The Legion high-level runtime system implements the Legion programming model and supports all the necessary API calls for writing Legion applications.
-Mappers are special C++ objects that are built on top of the Legion mapping interface which is queried by the high-level runtime system to make all mapping decisions when executing a Legion program.
+The Legion runtime system implements the
+Legion programming model and supports all the necessary API calls for writing Legion applications.
+Mappers are special C++ objects that are built on top of the Legion mapping interface which is queried by the Legion runtime system to make all mapping decisions when executing a Legion program.
 Applications can either chose to use the default Legion mapper or write custom mappers for higher performance.

-The high-level runtime system sits on top of a low-level runtime interface.
-The low-level interface is designed to provide portability to the entire Legion system by providing primitives which can be implemented on a wide range of architectures.
-There are currently two implementations of the interface: a shared-memory-only version which is useful for prototyping and debugging, and a high-performance version which can run on large heterogeneous clusters.
+The Legion runtime system sits on top of a low-level runtime interface called *Realm*.
+The Realm interface is designed to provide portability to the entire Legion system by providing primitives which can be implemented on a wide range of architectures.
+Realm is a modular runtime and supports a variety of underlying technologies for portability across a variety of machines, including GASNet for high-performance networking on a variety of interconnects and CUDA for GPUs.
-Note that the low-level interface also defines the machine object which provides the interface to the mapper for understanding the underlying architecture.
-A third implementation of the low-level interface which supports plug-and-play modules is currently in the early stages of development.